Your little peanut is growing up, and you may be wondering if it’s time for their taste buds to branch out a little.

 Your pediatrician will be your most helpful guide here, and they will likely suggest that you judge your baby’s readiness by whether they’ve met certain physical milestones.

-- If you put food or a spoon in their mouth, they accept it rather than pushing it out with their tongue.
+- They’ve lost the tongue-trust reflex: if you put food or a spoon in their mouth, they accept it rather than pushing it out with their tongue.

-Even if your baby starts solids at 4 months old, formula or breastmilk will still be their main source of nutrition until they are 12 months old.
+Even if your baby starts solids, formula or breastmilk will still be their main source of nutrition until they are 12 months old.

 What can a four-month-old eat?